paulmarrington/lispz/doc/riot.md

 Riot, like React it works with a virtual DOM and only updates changes to the real DOM.
 Like React it compiles to JavaScript.
 It can be supported on older browsers.

-Scripting can be any language of choice that runs on the browser.
-JavaScript, Lispz, Es6 (with babel) and CoffeeScript are available out-of-the-box.

 Small tight API that provides all needed web component functionality for reactive views, events and routing.

 # Structure of a RIOT/Lispz Program